 To submit an application

-To submit an own-account clinical research project for review by CRAC you need to complete the following documents:
+To apply for review by CRAC you need to complete and submit the following documents:

 Please nominate two peer reviewers on your application form for all new studies.
 Failure to nominate peer reviewers will result in your application being returned.